- 15 West

 - Naturally raised (ground) beef: no antibiotics, no growth hormone, sustainably raised

 - All natural chicken: no antibiotics, cage free, vegetarian diet

-- Roast and deli turkey: cooperatively raised with exceptional sustainable practices for plant production; Michigan Turkey
+- Roast and deli turkey: cooperatively raised with exceptional sustainable practices for plant production by Michigan Turkey

-- Canned beans: natural and low sodium; Furmano’s - all types
+- Canned beans: natural and low sodium, produced by Furmano’s (all varieties)

-- All natural canned tomatoes: minimally processed; Stanislaus
+- All natural canned tomatoes: minimally processed by Stanislaus

 - Vegan pasta and many filled pastas; Carla’s (Connecticut) and Joseph’s (Massachusetts)